coderaiser/cloudcmd/HELP.md

 ```

 ### nginx
 Get [nginx](http://nginx.org/ "nginx").
-On linux it could be done this way:
+On Linux it could be done this way:

 ```sh
 sudo apt-get install nginx #for ubuntu and debian